CAAPIM/iOS-MAS-Foundation/CONTRIBUTING.md

 6. If you haven't already, complete the [Contributor License Agreement ("CLA")][cla].

 ### Contributor License Agreement ("CLA")
 To accept pull requests, submit a CLA.
-(Submitting a single CLA lets you work on any open source projects from CA, Inc.)
+(Submitting a single CLA lets you work on any open source projects from Broadcom, Inc.)

 Complete your CLA here: <https://www.clahub.com/agreements/CAAPIM/iOS-MAS-Foundation>